sachaoregan/MPA-climate-text-analysis/README.md

 `detailed_methods`	- did the PDF contain detailed survey/monitoring methods.
 Yes/No.

 `establishes_baseline_conditions`	- did the PDF discuss baseline conditions in the park(s) or state that they would be established in the future.
-Yes/Ongoing/Planned/No ("Ongoing" was entered if the PDF stated that some type of baseline monitoring had already begun; Planned was entered if the plan stated that the MPA intends to complete baseline monitoring in the future).
+Yes/Ongoing/Planned/No (Ongoing was entered if the PDF stated that some type of baseline monitoring had already begun; Planned was entered if the plan stated that the MPA intends to complete baseline monitoring in the future).

 `indicators`	- did the PDF list monitoring indicators or state that they would be established in the future.
-Yes/Planned/No ("Planned" was entered if the PDF stated that the park(s) intends to select indicators in the future).
+Yes/Planned/No (Planned was entered if the PDF stated that the park(s) intends to select indicators in the future).

 `metrics`	- did the PDF list monitoring metrics for the indicators or state that they would be established in the future.
 Yes/Planned/No. Generally, it was assumed that PDFs with stated plans to establish indicators would also decide on metrics.

 `targets`	- did the PDF list targets for the condition of the indicators or state that they would be established in the future.
-Yes/Some/Planned/No ("Some" was entered if there were targets for some indicators but not all).
+Yes/Some/Planned/No (Some was entered if there were targets for some indicators but not all).

 `thresholds`	- did the PDF list thresholds for the condition of the indicators or state that they would be established in the future.
 Yes/Some/Planned/No.

 `indicat_thresh_metrics_explicitly_linked_to_climate`	- Were the indicators/metrics/threshold explicitly linked to climate change (i.e., do they directly track climate changes OR are "climate change" or "sea level" mentioned in the same sentence as the indicator/metric/threshold).
-Yes/No/NA ("NA was entered if there were no indicators listed or planned).
+Yes/No/NA (NA was entered if there were no indicators listed or planned).

 `commitment_to_climate_monitoring` - Did the PDF explicitly commit to monitoring or adapting to climate change.
 Yes/No.